gingerbeardman/gingerbeardman.github.io/_pages/search.md

 ---
 layout: search
 title: Search
-icon: ei-search
 ---

-This searches words in post titles only.
+This matches against words in post titles only.